Anthony Kenny: Philosophical work

-Although deeply interested in traditional Catholic teaching and continuing to take limited participation in the Catholic Mass, Kenny now explicitly defines himself as an agnostic, explaining in the third chapter of his What I Believe (2006) both why he is not a theist and why he is not an atheist:"Many different definitions may be offered of the word 'God'.
+Although deeply interested in traditional Catholic teaching and continuing to take limited participation in the Catholic Mass, Kenny explicitly defined himself as an agnostic, explaining in the third chapter of his What I Believe (2006) both why he was not a theist and why he was not an atheist:Many different definitions may be offered of the word "God".
 Given this fact, atheism makes a much stronger claim than theism does.
-The atheist says that no matter what definition you choose, 'God exists' is always false.
-The theist only claims that there is some definition which will make 'God exists' true.
-In my view, neither the stronger nor the weaker claim has been convincingly established."He goes on: "the true default position is neither theism nor atheism, but agnosticism ... a claim to knowledge needs to be substantiated; ignorance need only be confessed."
+The atheist says that no matter what definition you choose, "God exists" is always false.
+The theist only claims that there is some definition which will make "God exists" true.
+In my view, neither the stronger nor the weaker claim has been convincingly established.He goes on: "the true default position is neither theism nor atheism, but agnosticism ... a claim to knowledge needs to be substantiated; ignorance need only be confessed."

-That (as Kenny puts it) "there is no such being as the God of traditional natural theology: the concept of God propounded by scholastic theologians and rationalistic philosophers is an incoherent one" is, according to William Hasker, the 'most important conclusion' of Kenny's 'essay in natural theology' The God of the Philosophers (1979).
-Hasker notes, however, that (in the book's final chapter) Kenny "considers seriously the possible existence of a God who, while differing somewhat in his attributes from the God of traditional natural theology, could still be identified with the saving God of theistic faith."
+That (as Kenny puts it) "there is no such being as the God of traditional natural theology: the concept of God propounded by scholastic theologians and rationalistic philosophers is an incoherent one" is, according to William Hasker, the "most important conclusion" of Kenny's "essay in natural theology" The God of the Philosophers (1979).
+Hasker notes, however, that (in the book's final chapter) Kenny "considers seriously the possible existence of a God who, while differing somewhat in his attributes from the God of traditional natural theology, could still be identified with the saving God of theistic faith".

-Hasker further notes that Kenny "concludes by suggesting that one who is in doubt about God may rationally pray for enlightenment about his existence and nature:" As Kenny asserts: "It surely is no more unreasonable than the act of a man adrift in the ocean, trapped in a cave, or stranded on a mountainside, who cries for help though he may never be heard or fires a signal which may never be seen."
-And if there is such a God, then such prayer "cannot be less pleasing to him than the attitude of a man who takes no interest in a question so important, or in a question so difficult would not welcome assistance beyond human powers.".
+Hasker further notes that Kenny "concludes by suggesting that one who is in doubt about God may rationally pray for enlightenment about his existence and nature".
+As Kenny asserts: "It surely is no more unreasonable than the act of a man adrift in the ocean, trapped in a cave, or stranded on a mountainside, who cries for help though he may never be heard or fires a signal which may never be seen."
+And if there is such a God, then such prayer "cannot be less pleasing to him than the attitude of a man who takes no interest in a question so important, or in a question so difficult would not welcome assistance beyond human powers".